Fubukimaru/CNN-Examples/README.md

 Structure
 ---------
++ MXNet:

-- install: Reference on how to install the required software for using MXNet.
+  - install: Reference on how to install the required software to use MXNet.
+  - training: Code for training models
+  - pretrained: Code for using pretrained models
++ Keras:
   - training: Code for training models
   - pretrained: Code for using pretrained models

 References
 ----------